LaurinePlanat/Network_LaurinePlanat/README.md

 During this program, some of the functions throw exeptions, all of those are treated in the main file.

     B. Compilation of the program

 To execute the program
+	cmake ..
+	make
 	./NetSim -n 10 -d 3

 (numbers after -n and -d are just given as example. -n corresponds to nodes number, -d corresponds to mean of poisson distribution).